kusoroadeolu/sse-client/README.md

 ## Some other stuff
 - The client handles SSE framing and delivery, but leaves the payload (JSON, text, domain objects) entirely to the user
-- The sse client is inherently thread safe.
-No need to worry about any threading gotchas
 - All callbacks from the sse client are fired off async on a seperate virtual thread
 - I actually spent more time on the retry template than the client itself lol
 - Designed this as a lightweight, pragmatic Sse client